HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 ORDER BY passenger_count;

-You should now see the visualization updated with the filtered data based on the default date range.
-Also, you'll notice two new widgets at the very top of your notebook, allowing you to adjust the start and end dates and see the visualization update in real-time.
+You should now see the visualization updated with data filtered according to the default date range.
+Also, you'll notice two new widgets appearing at the very top of your notebook, allowing you to adjust the start and end dates and observe the visualization update in real-time.

 Creating text Databricks widget using SQL - Databricks Dashboards